chrisdevisser/ff12-tza-guide/ff12-tza-perfect-game.md

 ![](https://i.imgur.com/Hs21H45.png)

 - Wyvern (no wind)
-- 3x Large Feather (95% poach or 55% steal or 25% at L0 from Bagoly)
 - 3x Bent Staff (15% monograph or 40% at L0 from Bagoly)
 - [44] Lohengrin\* (75%, 35%)
 - [45] Embroidered Tippet (100%)